Loading...

 Ear Reconstruction

 Parents have reported that making decisions about their child’s treatment for microtia, including whether and how to construct an ear shape, can be difficult and stressful.
 This page is designed to help parents/carers who are in this situation.
 It aims to provide information about surgical options, advice on how to support your child’s decision-making, and tips from other parents who have previously been in this situation.
+Please note that throughout this page we use the term ‘reconstructive surgery’ to refer to a procedure that aims to create an external ear shape, but we appreciate that some people prefer to use the term ‘ear construction surgery’.

 The information in this page was put together by Microtia UK, in collaboration with the Centre for Appearance Research at the University of the West of England, parents of children with microtia, and Dr Catriona Moffat, a clinical psychologist and Mr Ken Stewart, a consultant plastic surgeon, who are both based at NHS Lothian.